AtharvaAthanikar2003/Data-Analytics-Projects-2025-Part-1/README.md

 - Developed interactive Power BI dashboards to visualize employee performance, retention, and satisfaction trends.
 - Identified key factors affecting employee retention and performance through data-driven visualizations.
 - Enabled HR decision-making with dynamic reports that provide actionable insights into employee satisfaction and turnover.

 #
+# IPL Cricket Data Analysis
+**Description**:
+Analyzed IPL cricket data to identify key performance metrics such as Winning Team and Runner-Up Team, Orange and Purple Cap holders, total 4s, 6s, and team rankings.
+Used Power BI to build visualizations and forecasting models, providing insights into player performance and team success.
+This helped optimize player strategies and predict potential winners and top performers.

+**Key Achievements**:
+- Identified top run-scorer (Orange Cap) and top wicket-taker (Purple Cap) across seasons.
+- Analyzed total boundaries (4s and 6s) and team rankings to gauge performance trends.
+- Provided actionable insights to enhance player and team strategies based on historical data.

+#
+# Marketing Campaign Analysis
+**Description**:
+Marketing teams often face challenges in understanding the performance of their campaigns across various channels, making it difficult to allocate budgets effectively and optimize strategies.
+To address this, we used Power BI to analyse the data and calculate the key metrics like ROAS (Return on Ad Spend), total spend, clicks, impressions, CTR (Click-Through Rate), CPM (Cost Per Mille), conversions, and conversion rate were analyzed across different marketing channels.
+This analysis provided valuable insights into the effectiveness of each channel.
+The impact of this work was a more data-driven approach to campaign management, allowing for better resource allocation and improved ROI.

+**Key Achievements**:
+- Calculated and assessed ROAS to identify the most profitable campaigns and marketing channels.
+- Analyzed spend, clicks, impressions, CTR, and CPM to optimize marketing budget allocation.
+- Provided insights into campaign performance trends, focusing on revenue, conversions, and marketing channel effectiveness.

+#
 # Marketing Data Insights